 Colleen Dougherty began work with the Organization of MISO States in February, 2014.
 Previously she worked as the Co-owner/Publisher of West Willow Publishing Group in Lynchburg, VA.
 There they published two quarterly, regional, home and garden resource magazines and worked on other small marketing projects.
 At the same time, she co-founded Girls on the Run of Central Virginia, a non-profit organization focused on the spiritual, emotional and physical health of young girls.
 Colleen also has experience in project management, sales and legal research.
 She received a B.A. in English from George Mason University.
 She is married and has three children.

 Amy Schmelzer began work with the Organization of MISO States in March, 2007.
 In addition to her part-time work at OMS, Amy is the senior newscast director at KCCI-TV in Des Moines, with over 15 years of experience in live television news and sports production.
-She has directed the 6 and 10pm newscasts at KCCI since 2003 and is a three-time recipient of the Upper Midwest Regional Emmy for Newscast Directing.
+She has directed the 6 and 10pm newscasts at KCCI since 2003 and is a four-time recipient of the Upper Midwest Regional Emmy for Newscast Directing.
 Amy is a two-time graduate of Drake University’s School of Journalism and Mass Communication, having earned her undergraduate degree in Radio and Television Production and her masters in Communication Leadership.
 She is single with two cats.